Warning: Playing “Stairway to Heaven” Is Prohibited

 Remember, to interpret pictorial warnings, you have to imagine you can’t read the textual warnings below the symbols, either because you can’t read at all or can’t read English or other language the verbal warning is printed in.
 That’s the purpose of a pictorial warning: to convey a danger or instruction to persons for whom verbal warnings are inadequate.

 The first picture–the falling baby–does a pretty good job of communicating the risk, although that is one huge baby.
 His feet are way above the changing table while his head is already touching the floor.
-Here’s a wall-mounted baby changing station with a recommended height of 45.5 inches.
+Recommended height for a wall-mounted baby changing station is 45.5 inches.
 At that height, this baby would be approximately six-feet tall judging by the picture.

 Because the child is portrayed as a giant, the flecks flying up around his head look like they could be pieces of floor tile.
 Maybe the intended warning is: “Do Not Damage Floor with Falling Objects.”
 Or: “No Sumo Wrestlers on Changing Table.”